-The Cauquenes expansion was undertaken in two phases to reduce project risk and lower capital investment ("Capex").
-The expansion was financed with bank debt (see Description of Business - Cauquenes Expansion Bank Facility in this AIF), avoiding dilution to Amerigo shareholders.
+MVC has completed a phased expansion (the "Cauquenes Expansion") to extract and process high grade historic tailings at Cauquenes (the "Cauquenes tailings") which extended MVC's economic life to at least 2037.
+The Cauquenes Expansion was financed with bank debt (see Description of Business - Consolidated Bank Loan in this AIF), avoiding dilution to Amerigo shareholders.